Sproat Lake

 Sproat Lake is a lake on central Vancouver Island in British Columbia, Canada.
 It was known as Kleecoot, meaning "wide open" by local indigenous people.

 Roughly cross-shaped with four arms, it is over 25 kilometres in length, and has 90.8 kilometres of shoreline.
 Former home of the last Martin Mars type waterbombers, and near Port Alberni, Sproat Lake is a popular summer recreational area for the Alberni Valley.
 Highway 4 runs along its north shore.

 The lake maintains a small wintering population of Marbled Murrelets which also nest in the area, the only freshwater alcids on Earth.

 In August of 2023, Sproat Lake was voted British Columbia's Best Lake by CBC's viewers.

 History

 Sproat Lake is best known for being a scenic vacation spot.
 Yet, to archaeologists, it's a site left by Archaic people no older than 11,000 BCE.
 The bow and arrow reached the region sometime early in this period, between 750 and 100 (cal) BCE (Blitz 1988; Pettigrew 1990; Ross 1990).

 The K’ak’awin petroglyph may represent a mythical or actual sea creature from ancient times.
-Many believe they were carved by the Nuu Chah nulth ancestors in what is now called British Columbia, but there is no concrete evidence pointing to them.
-Not much is actually known about the people who created them.
+Many believe they were carved by the Nuu Chah nulth ancestors in what is now called British Columbia.

 Until 1864 this lake was known by its anglicized Nootka name of Kleecoot.
 From then it was renamed by Robert Brown of the Vancouver Island Exploring Expedition as Sproat Lake in honour of entrepreneur and colonial official Gilbert Malcolm Sproat.